meow23571379/ImageProcessing/README.md

 ```
 ## Histogram Equalization
 Histogram equalization is a method in image processing of contrast adjustment using the image's histogram.
-Users will get a better image with redistributing the intensities, a.k.a. brightness.
+Users will get a better image by redistributing the intensities, a.k.a. brightness.
 (Note that the option is written in large character)
 ```
 python main.py -E /path/to/input-image /path/to/output-image